THE FORD PRESIDENCY

 - US supported government left behind - failed - 2/79

 - d.
-Ayatollah Khomeini - fundamentalism Muslim religious leader returned from exile
+Ayatollah Khomeini - fundamentalism Muslim religious

 - returned Iran to non-Western Islamic Fundamentalism